 What is a colonoscopy?

-A colonoscopy is a medical procedure to visually image the lining of your colon in order to examine it for any irregularities.
+A colonoscopy in Singapore is a medical procedure to visually image the lining of your colon in order to examine it for any irregularities.
 Colonoscopies are usually carried out by general surgeons or Gastroenterologists.
 A long and soft tube with a camera & light known as a Colonoscope is carefully inserted via the anus, carrying a live image to a screen which allows the doctor to examine the colon, all the way to the exit of the small intestine.

 When should I get a colonoscopy?

 A colonoscopy is a safe and effective method in determining the cause for certain digestive irregularities and it is also useful in the management of several digestive conditions and diseases.

 If you have these digestive symptoms, consider going for a colonoscopy: